Skydeck Chicago is the highest observation platform in the USA and offers excellent views of the city and Michigan lake.

 - How to reach Skydeck Chicago

 Most users buy the regular SkyDeck tickets online and buy Fast Pass from many of the Fast Pass counters at the attraction if they see a crowd.

 This approach is the best way to avoid waiting in the queue and save time and money.

 Skydeck Chicago tickets

-This Standard Skydeck entry ticket gets you to access everything there is to see in the observatory.
+This Standard Skydeck entry ticket gives you access to all observation decks and exhibits in the observatory.